emir01/NoteBoard-KO/readme.md

-Notekeeper is a small visual note-board keeping application built during the learning process for several libraries and tools.
+Notekeeper is a small visual note-board keeping application.
 ========================================